zo0r/react-native-push-notification/README.md

   vibration: 300, // vibration length in milliseconds, ignored if vibrate=false, default: 1000
   tag: "some_tag", // (optional) add tag to message
   group: "group", // (optional) add group to message
+  groupSummary: false, // (optional) set this notification to be the group summary for a group of notifications, default: false
   ongoing: false, // (optional) set whether this is an "ongoing" notification
   priority: "high", // (optional) set notification priority, default: high
   visibility: "private", // (optional) set notification visibility, default: private